 About Oren Dunn - Tupelo's City Museum

-In April 1983, Mr. Oren Dunn approached Tupelo city officials and proposed creating a museum in the existing buildings at what is now Ballard Park.
-Dunn planned to use donated funds for renovations and to display items loaned by local residents and his own collection.
+In April 1983, Oren Dunn approached Tupelo city officials and proposed creating a museum in the existing buildings located in what is now Ballard Park.
+Dunn planned to use donated funds for renovations and to display items loaned by local residents, businesses and his own collection.
 His proposal was granted.
-To legalize his position, he asked for a salary of $1 a year and went to work.
+To legalize his position, he asked for a salary of $1 a year and he went to work.

-Dunn received two converted milk barns, once part of Forest Lake Farm owned by Mr. and Mrs. Rex Reed, and later converted to city workspace.
+Dunn received two converted milk barns, once part of Forest Lake Farm, owned by Mr. and Mrs. Rex Reed.
 The Tupelo City Museum opened in August 1984.
-Over the following years, the museum acquired several historical buildings and collections that helped the museum grow to what it is today.
+In following years, the museum acquired several historical buildings and collections that helped the museum grow to what it is today.

 Dunn continued to work at the museum until he passed away in early December 1996.
-On December 17, 1996 Tupelo city officials renamed the Tupelo City Museum to the 'Oren Dunn Museum of Tupelo' to honor its founding curator.
-Today the museum name has been changed to Oren Dunn City Museum.
+On December 17, 1996, Tupelo city officials renamed the Tupelo City Museum to the 'Oren Dunn Museum of Tupelo' to honor its founding curator.
+The museum's name has been changed to Oren Dunn City Museum.

 Mr. Dunn's strong foundation helped the museum grow into an extensive historic site.
-Since its opening, the museum has drawn thousands of students, tourists and locals each year.
-It has undergone several changes throughout the years, but we continue to uphold Mr. Dunn's dream through tours, exhibits and preservation.
+Since its opening, the museum has drawn thousands of students, tourists and local patrons each year.
+It has undergone several changes throughout the years, but the museum staff continue to uphold Mr. Dunn's dream through tours, exhibits and preservation.